quadram-institute-bioscience/socru/README.md

 __help__: This will print out the extended help information, including default values, then exit.

+__max_bases_from_ends__: Take this number of bases from the start and end of a fragment and compare to the database.
+This is an experimental feature, it hasnt performed as expected and may be removed at a later point.

 __threads__: An integer with the number of threads to use.
 It defaults to 1 and you get diminishing returns with higher numbers.
 Theres not much benefit to be had from using more than 4 threads.

 __fragment_order__: By default the software will take the largest fragment and go around in a clockwise fashion, labeling the fragments incrementally (1,2,3,4,5...).
 You can choose to force different numbers on the fragments, perhaps if someone has already published a particular scheme.
 In practice this option shouldnt be used, and if you are using it, dont ask for any support when things go wrong.